How do I get to Cleveland? How can I find Downtown Hotels? These are the kinds of questions we get a lot. Here are some answers.

 A hotel courtesy phone center, located in the middle of the Baggage Claim level, provides information and reservations for area hotels, many of which offer shuttle service to and from Hopkins.
 Also, limousine service, car rental shuttles and taxis are located outside the Baggage Claim level.

 The RTA Red Line offers fast (just a 22-minute ride to/from Downtown Cleveland's Tower City Station) and inexpensive transit service.

 Mass Transit: The Greater Cleveland Regional Transit Authority (RTA) provides public transportation in the city of Cleveland and 59 surrounding municipalities.
-RTA's commuter lines consist of both bus and rapid transit service: 731 buses running 90 routes, a convenient Downtown Trolley Loop System (E-, B-, C- and NineTwelve-Lines) and four rapid transit lines (Red, Blue, Green and Waterfront lines), take riders to virtually any destination throughout Greater Cleveland.
+RTA's commuter lines consist of both bus and rapid transit service: 406 buses running 55 routes, a convenient Downtown Trolley Loop System (B-Line) and three rapid transit lines (Red, Blue and Green lines), take riders to virtually any destination throughout Greater Cleveland.

 The Bus Rapid Transit HealthLine takes riders down Euclid Avenue between Downtown's Public Square and University Circle.